Skip navigation EPAM

 CONTACT US

-Recently we sat down with two of the founding members of EPAM's LEAD (Lifting Employees of African Descent) Employee Affinity Group, Stacey Solomon, Lead People Advisory Specialist, and Joe Anugo, Senior Manager of Intelligent Automation Consulting
+Recently we sat down with two founding members of EPAM's LEAD (Lifting Employees of African Descent) Employee Engagement Group, Stacey Solomon, Lead People Advisory Specialist, and Joe Anugo, Senior Manager of Intelligent Automation Consulting, to learn about the group’s beginnings, their work to expand employee culture with learning and mentorship opportunities and their mission to help EPAM grow our diverse and inclusive workplace.

 Can you tell us a little more about the LEAD group and how it came to be?

-When we came up with the name LEAD, it was an acronym, and it turned out to stand for something great—Lifting Employees of African Descent.
-What has really been great about this group is the camaraderie that we've been able to build with each other and sometimes not knowing that there was someone that looks like you in the workplace —maybe in a different part of the organization, a different business unit, or a different area.
+Stacey: When we came up with the name LEAD, it was an acronym, and it turned out to stand for something great—Lifting Employees of African Descent.
+What has really been great about this group is the camaraderie that we've been able to build with each other and sometimes not knowing that there was someone that looks like you in the workplace—maybe in a different part of the organization, a different business unit or a different area.
 It's great to be able to have people to lean on and to talk to and be able to share your stories.
-And just to be able to look at them for encouragement and support.
+And just to be able to look to them for encouragement and support.

 How has the group evolved?

-We knew that we could provide something of value here at EPAM based on our collective experience.
-That small group that we had were all the black people at EPAM, really.
-But the funny thing that happens is that we start to have these conversations, and people start pulling from different areas, and you put things out there, and people start to get interested.
+Joe: We knew that we could provide something of value here at EPAM based on our collective experience.
+That small group that we had were all the Black people at EPAM, really.
+But the funny thing that happens is that we start to have these conversations, and people start pulling from different areas, and you put things out there and people start to get interested.

-When you think about building a network, it allows you to connect with people that look like you and are like-minded in that way.
+Stacey: When you think about building a network, it allows you to connect with people that look like you and are like-minded, who have shared some similar experiences.
 So, it's been great.
 Everything has to start from somewhere, and we are continuing to grow.

 What areas are you focusing on in the group?